-NOTE: Hard drives in the primary hard drive bay or in the secondary hard drive bay (select models only) are protected by HP ProtectSmart Hard Drive Protection.
+NOTE: A hard drive in the hard drive bay is protected by HP ProtectSmart Hard Drive Protection.
 Hard drives installed in optional docking devices or connected to USB ports are not protected by HP ProtectSmart Hard Drive Protection.

 For more information, refer to the HP ProtectSmart Hard Drive Protection software Help.